thatrandomperson5/commanger-docs/docs/source/configure.rst

 Part 4 - The In setting
 ^^^^^^^^^

 The in setting it to regulate what kind of input the arguments can receive.
-You use type objects like ``str, int, list, tuple, set, dict`` (All of those work), You can also except any with ``[None]``.
+You use type objects like ``str, int, list, tuple, set, dict`` (All of those work), You can also accept any with ``[None]``.
 If the user gives a wrong type it throws an ``ArgumentTypeError``.

 .. note::